Final Exam Study Guide

 - Arrive to the classroom 30 minutes before the exam starts (5:00 PM)

-- This will allow you to test your virtual machine, perform any maintenance, test your internet connection, do a test pull and push, and troubleshoot any hardware problem.
+- This will allow you to test your virtual machine, perform any maintenance, test your internet connection, clone your repository, ask any question, and troubleshoot any hardware problem.
+If you cannot make it to the classroom 30 minutes earlier, try to at least get to the classroom 10 minutes before the exam start.

 - Make sure your github repository is organized